Orphy123/Sports-With-Me/README.md

 - Streamlining onboarding with photo verification and profile picture uploads.
 - Advanced interest selection to help users find the perfect match.

-## Acknowledgments 🙌
-This project was inspired by the [TinderCloneCompose](https://github.com/alejandro-piguave/TinderCloneCompose) project by Alejandro Piguave.

 ## Getting Started 🛠
 1. **Clone the Repository:**
 git clone https://github.com/Orphy123/Sports-With-Me.git